Some documents linked from this page may require Adobe Acrobat PDF reader.

 Welcome to the Telephone Pioneers Amateur Radio Club!

-TPARC operates and maintains a HF/VHF/UHF ROSE switched packet amateur radio network in British Columbia that extends from the capital city of Victoria, through the Lower Mainland, up into the interior to Kamloops, and over to the North Okanagan at Vernon.
+TPARC operates and maintains a VHF/UHF ROSE switched packet amateur radio network in British Columbia that used to extend from the capital city of Victoria, through the Lower Mainland, up into the interior to Kamloops, and over to the North Okanagan at Vernon.

 In the Lower Mainland, TPARC also operates a VHF and UHF linked voice repeater system on 145.170MHz (-600kHz) and 442.875MHz (+5MHz).

 Please see the links at the left for more information.

 TPARC is a registered Canadian charity.
 We accept all monetary donations, as well as in-kind donations of suitable hardware.
 Tax receipts will be issued, where applicable.
 Contact the TPARC President (see About Us for contact information) if you wish to make a donation.